thepiercingarrow/reapanator/README.md

 # License

 The Reapanator is under the MIT/X11 license.
-For more information, read the [license.txt](license.txt).
+For more information, read the [LICENSE.txt](LICENSE.txt).